-Targeting ovarian cancer: Researcher finds disparities in access to the top-quality care that boosts survivalMay 8th, 2012 in Cancer /
+Targeting ovarian cancer: Researcher finds disparities in access to the top-quality care that boosts survivalMay 8, 2012 in Medicine & Health / Cancer

 Dr. Robert Bristow believes a decidedly low-tech approach could significantly enhance the survival rate for ovarian cancer, even though its the deadliest womens reproductive cancer, claiming 15,000 lives each year; it has no reliable screening or prevention methods; and its research funding is about one-sixth the amount for breast cancer.

 We dont have to redesign a molecule to improve the outcome for women with ovarian cancer, says Bristow, the Philip J. DiSaia Chair in Gynecologic Oncology and director of UC Irvines Division of Gynecologic Oncology.
 Recent research has shown that the most profound impact on survivorship occurs when women get proper care from surgeons trained in the latest techniques for treating ovarian cancer.

 In March, he presented to the Society of Gynecologic Oncology a study of 50,000 ovarian cancer patients finding that poor women and African Americans were less likely to receive the highest standards of care, leading to worse outcomes than for white and affluent patients.